Email Processing in Lua

 __tostring is the function that returns the decoded header value;

-__concat is the function that concatenates the decrypted value of the header with a string.
+__concat is the function that concatenates the decrypted value of the header and the string.

-The table describes the Content-Disposition header in the message part.
+The table describes the Content-Disposition header of the message part.

 Field